This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Popular Japanese appetizer with a delicious kick!
-This Chicken Karaage with Sweet Chili Sauce is bite size chicken thighs deep fried to golden brown and coated in a delightful sweet chili sauce.
+This Chicken Karaage with Sweet Chili Sauce is bite-size chicken thighs deep-fried to a golden brown and coated in a delightful sweet chili sauce.
 You’d be bowled over by this sweet and spicy version of Japanese fried chicken.

 Chicken Karaage with Sweet Chili Sauce – Family’s Favorite